The long-term effects of mild traumatic brain injury can be anything but mild.

 2. Light sensitivity

-After headaches, light sensitivity, also known as photophobia, is the second most common side effect of mild TBI.
+After headaches, light sensitivity (photophobia) is the second most common side effect of mild TBI.

 This sensitivity can be to all types of lighting or only to fluorescent lights.
 It is caused by the brain’s inability to adapt to new levels of brightness.